tari/taricorp.net/content/posts/2022/google-photos-dedupe/index.md

 > Note that you can only add media items that have been uploaded by your application to albums that your application has created.

 ..so it turns out it's impossible to do anything useful via the API alone.
-It might be possible to do this via browser automation like [a "delete all photos" tool](https://github.com/mrishab/google-photos-delete-tool/) I happened across, but that's a bigger hack than I'm interested in right now.
+It might be possible to do this via browser automation like [a "delete all photos" tool](https://github.com/mrishab/google-photos-delete-tool/) I happened across, but that's a bigger hack than I'm interested in right now, so I'm forced to give up on the goal for now.

 ## Other uses of the data

+I had a few other ideas of interesting things to do with the database I collected in addition to the desired "remove unwanted thumbnails":

+ * Locate other duplicates by finding images with similar metadata (camera, capture time, ISO equivalent, shutter speed, ...).
+This would probably match raw files that have matching sidecar JPEGs, where I would likely prefer to remove the raws since the JPEGs tend to be better suited to browsing and I don't use Google Photos as a repository for high-quality originals.
+ * Find files that exist in Google Photos but not on my local storage.
+It's possible that some files would have been accidentally deleted that I could recover a version of (not the originals, probably) from the web.
+It's also possible there would be a lot of false positives of photos that I intentionally deleted and would want to remove from Google, though.

+In general, there are some interesting possibilities for ways in which photos data in this form could be swizzled into a helpful outcome, but it's unfortunate that the APIs provided for Google Photos mean there aren't many ways the data can be used to any meaningful end.